Chicago weekend shootings, violence leave 7 killed, 44 wounded: police

 CHICAGO SHOOTING LEAVES 9-YEAR-OLD BOY WOUNDED ON SAME BLOCK HIS FATHER WAS KILLED 3 YEARS AGO: REPORT

 Sources said he was uncooperative with officers but did not immediately appear to have a history with police.
-His attackers were described only as "Hispanic males."

 Three people were shot soon after, at about 2:55 a.m., while they were outside a gas station in the Austin area, police said.
 The victims, ages 24, 52 and 62, were in a group of roughly 20 people at the time.